195-Patika-Dev-Paycore-Net-Bootcamp/assignment-3-BirkanTuncer94/README.md

 # Birkan Tuncer Assignment - 3
 <h2> Project Description </h2>

-It is an API study that will enable a company working on smart waste collection systems to collect all containers by visiting all points in the shortest time by using the garbage collection vehicle in the most optimal way.
+It is an API project that will enable a company working on smart waste collection systems to collect all containers by visiting all points in the shortest time by using the garbage collection vehicle in the most optimal way.

 <h3> Screenshots from the project </h3>